We all have forms of bias, and we express bias positively and negatively.

-- Job applicants with perceived African-American sounding names are 50% less likely to be employed versus someone with a perceived white-sounding name.
+- Job applicants with perceived African-American-sounding names are 50% less likely to be employed than someone with a perceived white-sounding name.

 - Women are, on average, 30 percent less likely to be called for a job interview than men with the same characteristics.

 - African American patients are often associated with non-adherence to doctors’ instructions.

 - White patients are provided with pain medication more often than African American patients.